Orthogonal Decomposition of Tensor Trains: Background

 If $\mathcal{R} = \sum_{k = 1}^{r_\mathcal{R}} \mathbf{g}_k \otimes \mathbf{h}_k \otimes \boldsymbol\ell_k$ where $\mathbf{g}_k \in \mathbb{R}^{n_g}, \mathbf{h}_k \in \mathbb{R}^{n_h}, \boldsymbol\ell_k \in \mathbb{R}^{n_\ell}$, represented by \ref{len-3-train}a in \textbf{Figure \ref{len-3-train}}, and $n_e = n_{\ell}$, then we can contract $\mathcal{R}$ with the tensor \ref{len-2-train}c along the $e$- and $\ell$-modes to form the tensor $\sum_{i = 1}^{r_\mathcal{T}}\sum_{j = 1}^{r_\mathcal{S}}\sum_{k = 1}^{r_\mathcal{R}} \mathbf{a}_i \otimes \mathbf{b}_i \otimes \mathbf{d}_j \otimes \mathbf{g}_k \otimes \mathbf{h}_k \langle \mathbf{c}_i, \mathbf{f}_j \rangle\langle \mathbf{e}_j, \boldsymbol\ell_k \rangle$, represented by \ref{len-3-train}b.

 The tensor networks in Figures~\ref{len-2-train}c and \ref{len-3-train}b are called \textbf{tensor trains} of length $2$ and $3$, respectively, and generalize to longer trains.
-Tensor trains are \textbf{generated} by the sequential contraction of $3$-tensors called \textbf{carriages}, like $\mathcal{T}$, $\mathcal{S}$, and $\mathcal{R}$.
-For more on tensor networks, please refer to~\cite{quantum,TNNutshell}.
+Tensor trains are \textbf{generated} by the sequential contraction of $3$-tensors, like $\mathcal{T}$, $\mathcal{S}$, and $\mathcal{R}$.
+These $3$-tensors at the vertices of the network will be referred to as \textbf{carriages}. {{Tensor trains can produce tensors of high rank: